sunpochin/CarND-Behavioral-Cloning-P3/README.md

 ### 1. An appropriate model architecture has been employed

-I started with LeNet-5 model from previous lab, it doesn't work.
-Then I

-I use a modified network architecture nvidia used for their self driving car, which added some dropouts.
+I use the network architecture nvidia used for their self driving car, which added some dropouts.
 [Link here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

 My final model consisted of the following layers: